 Danny Pan Pizza is open for takeout at 3734 Notre-Dame Street West.

 OLD MONTREAL — Favourite NDG ice cream shop Ca Lem is now serving its purple taro, strawberry and lychee, and pandan-coconut scoops in Old Montreal.
-This is the third outpost for Ca Lem, which got its start on Sherbrooke Street West in 2016, amassing quite the loyal following before expanding to the Plateau.
-This latest location is nestled in Place d’Youville and open weekends only (plus Fridays), for the time being.
+This is the third outpost for Ca Lem, which started on Sherbrooke Street West in 2016, amassing quite the loyal following before expanding to the Plateau.
+This latest location is nestled in Place d’Youville and is open on weekends only (plus Fridays) for the time being.

 Ca Lem Old Montreal is open Friday to Sunday from 12 to 8 p.m. at 315 Place d’Youville.

 DOWNTOWN — Cozy Bleury Street bistro Monsieur has officially closed its doors.
 Chef-owner Kimberly Lallouz shared the news in a heartfelt Instagram post, explaining that the restaurant had been shuttered for 400 days since the start of the pandemic; ongoing construction on the street, which made terrasse season a no-go for the restaurant, served to hasten the decision.
 Lallouz’s catering company, Miss Prêt à Manger, continues onward, and so does a teased new project set to replace Monsieur.